Growth rate of Rayleigh-Taylor turbulent mixing layers with the foliation approach: Growth rate formula

 Therefore, since $\mean{\meanlong{c^\prime}\meanlong{c^\prime}}=\int_0^{+\infty}\mathrm{d}k\,{\cal E}_c(k,t)$ varies as $\int_0^{2\pi/\ell(t)\,\propto\, t^{-p-2}}\mathrm{d}k\,{\cal E}_c(k,t)\propto t^{e_c-(p+2)(s+1)}$ and must evolve as $L(t)\propto t^{p+2}$, the value of $e_c$ is bound to be $(p+2)(s+2)$ and, by inference, the time exponents $e_z=(p+2)(s+2)+2(p+1)$ and $e_{cz}=(p+2)(s+2)+(p+1)$.
 Therefore, the value of the Rayleigh-Taylor growth rate for the turbulent mixing zone width, $\alpha_p$, is shown to depend upon $p$, which is the acceleration exponent, and $s$, the {\it foliated} spectrum power-law exponent at large scales, according to This expression does not depend on $g_p$ as expected and confirmed in our simulations.

 The demonstration leading to this formula did not provide any arguments against the idea of an $s$ varying with $p$.
 However, growth rates, at various values of $p$ given by our simulations in conjunction with those provided in \cite{youngsllor}, were fitted to the theoretical formula and a remarkable collapse of the data was found for $s=4.0\pm 0.1$ assuming $s$ was independent of $p$ (see Fig.\ref{fig:fig5}).
 It is possible to check this result by using an other obvious method: direct inspection of the {\it foliated spectra}.
 The power-law at large scales of {\it foliated} spectra was checked on every simulation ($p=0$, $1$, $2$ and $3$) and was found to be compatible with $s=4$.
 The formula (\ref{alphan}) is therefore a predictive formula: it gives the value of $\alpha_p$ knowing $p$ (a controled parameter) and $s$ or, the other way around, it gives $s$ knowing $p$ and $\alpha_p$.
 Our theory did not provide a value for $s$ for it certainly depends upon the way the mixing flow reaches the self-similar regime.
-In order to find its value, the theory would have to cope with the transition regime to make the connexion with the linear growth of the initial conditions ($s=4$ seems to be compatible with annular spectrum initial conditions).
-It must be emphasized that the exact result (\ref{alphan}) is a proof that, in the self-similar regime, the growth of the mixing zone only depends upon the structure of turbulence at large scales (appart from $p$, it depends on $s$ only).
+Moreover, RT turbulence in 2D is totally different from RT in 3D \cite{chert, cel}.
+This dependance of $\alpha_p$ upon spatial dimension is hidden in the value of $s$.
+In order to find its value, the theory would have to cope with the transition regime to make the connexion with the linear growth of the initial conditions ($s=4$ seems to be compatible with annular spectrum initial conditions in 3D).
+It must be emphasized that the result (\ref{alphan}) is a proof that, in the self-similar regime, the growth of the mixing zone only depends upon the structure of turbulence at large scales (appart from $p$, it depends on $s$ only).